RARLRoboticResearchLab/RARLRoboticResearchLab.github.io/content/authors/Yizhaer_Eskar_2024/_index.md

   - English (Intermediate)
 ---

-Yizhaer Eskar graduated with a B.S. degree in Engineering from Jiangxi University of Science and Technology in 2023 and is currently pursuing his M.S. degree at the same institution.
+Yizhaer Eskar graduated with a B.S. degree in Engineering from Jiangxi University of Science and Technology in 2023.
 His research interests lie in artificial intelligence, robotics, and embedded systems, focusing on creating innovative solutions for automation and intelligent systems.